HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting

 \subsection{Experiment Settings}

-All models are evaluated under identical settings, following the Time-Series-Library~\citep{wang2024tssurvey}, to ensure the fairness of comparison and the reliability of the drawn conclusions. \paragraph{Datasets.} We evaluated the performance of HTMformer on eight widely used datasets, including Weather, Traffic, Electricity, ETTh2 adopted in Autoformer~\citep{wu2021autoformer}, Solar-Energy proposed in LSTNet~\citep{lai2018modeling}, and three PEMS datasets (PEMS03, PEMS04, PEMS08) investigated in SCINet~\citep{liu2022scinet}.
-These datasets span diverse domains and sampling frequencies, providing a comprehensive experimental scenario for model evaluation. \paragraph{Baselines and metrics.} We employ eight carefully selected state-of-the-art Transformer-based models and widely recognized non-Transformer-based models in the time series forecasting domain as baselines, encompassing iTransformer~\citep{liu2024itransformer}, PatchTST~\citep{nie2023time}, FEDformer~\citep{zhou2022fedformer}, Dlinear~\citep{zeng2023dlinear}, WPMixer~\citep{murad2024wp}, MultiPatchFormer~\citep{naghashi2025multipatchformer}, TimeMixer~\citep{wang2023timemixer}, and SegRNN~\citep{lin2023segrnn}.
-Mean Squared Error (MSE) and Mean Absolute Error (MAE) are utilized as the assessment criteria.
+All models are evaluated under identical settings, following the Time-Series-Library~\citep{wang2024tssurvey}, to ensure a fair comparison and reliable conclusions..
+We evaluated the performance of HTMformer on eight widely used datasets, including Weather, Traffic, Electricity, ETTh2 adopted in Autoformer~\citep{wu2021autoformer}, Solar-Energy proposed in LSTNet~\citep{lai2018modeling}, and three PEMS datasets (PEMS03, PEMS04, PEMS08) investigated in SCINet~\citep{liu2022scinet}.
+These datasets span diverse domains and sampling frequencies, providing a comprehensive experimental scenario for model evaluation.
+We employ eight carefully selected state-of-the-art models from three different architectures.